 A basic expectation for students who wish to be competitive in highly selective admissions is that they have a rigorous high school education with strong development in all of the core areas: math, English, social science, science, and foreign language.
 Homeschoolers are advised to make a four year plan as they enter high school.
 This plan may be revised, but it will create a foundation for core subject studies and ensure that the student has budgeted adequate time to complete the expected courses.
 Homeschoolers are expected to document their high school academics and present them when they apply to college through their homeschool documents.
 Those documents include the transcript, course descriptions and school profile.

-Competitive students will want to be able to take AP or college level courses in several subject areas.
+Competitive students will want to be able to take AP or dual enrollment college level courses in several subject areas.
 Homeschooling offers some advantages in building a strong academic profile because homeschoolers have the flexibility to choose if they want to do courses at home or to outsource to an online provider, community college, or tutor.
 Many families end up finding that a combination of these approaches best meets their needs.
 Also, homeschoolers have the advantage of flexibility to depart from the traditional calendar as needed.
 That allows for more in-depth studies in areas of interest and a more time to master any subject where the student struggles.

-Most homeschoolers who have been admitted to top schools have been able to present clear documentation of their learning.
-Typically colleges wish to see more than just the parent’s endorsement nd this is where “outside validation” comes into play.
+Most homeschoolers and unschoolers who have been admitted to top schools have been able to present clear documentation of their learning.
+Typically colleges wish to see more than just the parent’s endorsement and this is where “outside validation” comes into play.
 Outside validation can take many forms, including grades from community college courses, SAT subject test scores, SAT scores, ACT scores, AP scores, recommendations from professors, winning national level contests or awards, and participation in well-known summer programs.
 Homeschoolers who are aiming at top schools are advised to think carefully about how they want to present themselves during admissions.

 Testing is Key